 The production cluster: This cluster holds the current software version and receives the majority of traffic.

 The baseline cluster: This cluster runs a copy of the production version but receives less traffic.

 The canary cluster: This cluster carries the new version and receives a small amount of traffic.
 This cluster is run against the baseline cluster (not production) to avoid unreliable results due to long-running processes.

 Spinnaker handles the lifecycle of the baseline and canary clusters.
 If all is well when comparing the metrics describing the canary cluster and the baseline cluster, the new version will be fully rolled out into a new cluster.
 If not, Spinnaker will pull the canary and redirect all traffic to the production cluster.

 Learn how to take advantage of ACA using Spinnaker

-But be quick, the summit is only a few weeks away so register here to grab your pass while they’re still available!
+But be quick, the Summit has limited seats so register here to grab yours while they’re still available.